Are Isofix child car seats safer?

 Our Test Labs compare features and prices on a range of products.
 Try Which? to unlock our reviews.
 You'll instantly be able to compare our test scores, so you can make sure you don't get stuck with a Don't Buy.

-Isofix is a child car seat fitting system that comes as standard in all new cars and is built in to lots of older models as well.
-While it can make installing a child car seat easier, whether it leads to a seat performing better depends on the individual seat.
-We've seen good and bad test results from Isofix car seats in our crash tests.
+Isofix is an attachment system for child car seats.
+Isofix anchor points come as standard in all new cars, and are built in to lots of older models as well.
+They’re designed to make installing a car seat much easier, which lowers the risk of getting it wrong.
+Even a Best Buy car seat won’t offer full protection in a crash if it’s not been installed properly.

+You can find Isofix connectors on baby car seats (Group 0+, i-Size), toddler car seats (Group 1, i-Size) and also on some Group 2/3 high-backed booster seats, although Isofix connectors on a Group 2/3 seat don’t work in the same way as they do for baby or toddler car seats.
+Head to the next page for more information on this.

+Are Isofix car seats safer?
+We've seen good and bad test results from Isofix car seats in our crash tests across all car seat groups.

 To find out how Isofix car seats fare in our tests, visit our child car seats reviews.

-Research into child car seat fitting, including our own, shows child car seats are routinely fitted incorrectly.
+Research into child car seat fitting, including our own, shows car seats are routinely fitted incorrectly.
 Our investigation in 2014 found that 90% of the stores we asked to fit two common child car seats made mistakes, some of them serious.
-And a study in the same year by Good Egg Safety checked 1,692 car seats and found errors in the fitting of 67% of them.
+And the latest figure from checks carried out by car-seat fitting experts Good Egg Safety show a large proportion of stores fitting car seats are still getting it wrong.
+In 2016, Good Egg Safety checked 4,276 car seats and found errors in the fitting of 66% of them.

-It's still very possible to make errors with Isofix seats but they are, in general, easier to install than belted seats.
-So for this reason alone, we'd recommend using an Isofix child car seat if you have the option.
+It's still possible to make mistakes with Isofix seats but they are, in general, easier to install than belted seats.
+This is because you simply plug the Isofix connectors into the anchor points found on the back seats of your car.

-See which car seats scored top in our tests and which you should avoid in in our car seats Best Buys and car seats Don't Buys.
+On some seats there’s a third anchor point needed, for example some baby car seats come with a support leg (a prop leg which extends from the seat down to the car’s floor).

+If you have Isofix anchor points in your car, we'd recommend using an Isofix child car seat.
+Some car seats with Isofix connectors can still be used with just the adult car seat belt (if you wanted to use the same seat in a car that doesn’t have Isofix connectors, for example).
+Our car seat reviews explain which installation methods you can use with each seat we test.

 Not a Which? member?
 Sign up for a £1 Which? trial to access these and thousands of our other independent reviews and Best Buys.